frostbone25/Unity-Voxel-Tracer/README.md

 ### Features
 - Direct Lighting *(Directional, Spot, Point, Area)*
-- Bounce Lighting *(1 bounce)*
+- Multi-Bounce Lighting
-- Emissive Lighting *(1 bounce)*
+- Emissive Lighting
 - Volumetric Lighting
+- 3D Gaussian Blur Filter for Volumetric Lighting

 ### TODO / Notes / Ideas:
 - Soft shadow support for Directional/Spot/Point lights.
 - Environment Lighting support.
-- Add functionality for recursively doing multiple bounces. *(right now only 1 bounce is calculated, but more can be calculated recursively.
-Should be trivial to implement)*
 - Geometry thickening to solve problems with light leakage *(conservative rasterization perhaps?)*
 - Normal Oriented Hemisphere Sampling works and improves quality, but the means of obtaining scene normals should be improved as in certain cases it can cause problems with turning surfaces dark.
-- Optimizing Scene Voxelization step.
+- Optimizing Scene Voxelization even further.
 - Optimizing the main compute shader, high sample counts often crash the editor.
-- Optimizing/Improving the Sample Tiles, this is meant to split up the work load but it still can be too heavy.
-High tile count also creates too many files on the disk that eat up space.
 - Would like to look into methods for potentially blurring and averaging results to improve quality.
 Something like a bilaterial blur that is "voxel aware" perhaps?
-- Implement 3D gaussian blur for the "volumetric" tracing.
+- Improving Compute Shader Dispatching, and waiting for when the GPU is actually free of anything.
+At the moment if you dispatch too often you will hit TDR and the editor will crash.
+I want to stall the CPU thread until the GPU is free so we can safely do another dispatch without crashing. *(There are cases oddly enough where we hit TDR randomly?)*

 # Screenshots